 Share the awareness - help others catch melanoma early!

-Share your support by posting or tweeting these sample statuses and tell your friends and followers to do the same!
-Then, change your social media profile pictures to share the importance of early detection and melanoma awareness.
+Share your support by posting or tweeting these sample social media statuses and tell your friends to do the same!
+Then, change your profile pictures to share the importance of early detection and melanoma awareness.

 Facebook (use #GetNaked, #melanoma and be sure to Like the MRF’s Facebook page):